 Natural DIY cleaner, formed by mixing white vinegar and baking soda (bicarb soda), is also an effective drain-cleaning agent for blocked drains.
 Pour the baking soda down the drain, followed by vinegar and keep it covered for a few minutes to avoid bubbles oozing out of the drain.

 The bubbles are formed due to a chemical reaction between baking soda and vinegar that produces oxygen, which cleans up the drain from the inside.
 You might need to repeat the process a few times to eliminate the clog.
-Pour boiling water into the pipe after the mixture has scoured through the blockage to eliminate any leftover residue.
+Pour boiling hot water into the pipe after the mixture has scoured through the blockage to eliminate any leftover residue.

 Typically, one cup of baking soda is enough to remove blockages, and it’s a well-tested home remedy that has worked for decades and should be one of the first steps in releasing blockages.